digital-synapse/ds.oop/readme.txt

 date:	7/22/2014
 author: digital.synapse.software@gmail.com

  Allows OOP concepts in javascript including classes, inheritance, multi-inheritance, polymophism, interfaces (code contracts), and enumerators

-Creating reusable code is a constant struggle in any language but can be particularly difficult in javascript because many of the language features needed to build and maintain reusable code are simply not available. ds.oop attempts to solve this by making it easy to implement several core oop concepts such as classes, inheritance, and code contracts.

 Creating a class is simple.
 Here is the minimal requirements to define a class: